-The real issues is to lower my overall costs, not just lowering one part of my cost burden while jacking up other costs-that’s just cost shifting which invariably is a zero-sum game.
+The real challenge is to lower my total costs, not just lowering one part of my cost burden while jacking up other costs that’s just cost-shifting which invariably is a zero-sum game.

 A recent article in the Washington Post highlights this issue.
 The article describes how CA will demand that all new homes have solar power installed.
 The payback for doing so is over the life of the home, more or less, potentially sooner.
 This seems like an outrageous cost burden to impose.
 But let’s think of the alternatives.

 If we believe that we can fully identify costs, including the costs of building new power plants and the cost of pollution or even the cost of servicing the national debt, then let’s focus on lowering “total” costs.

 For the solar home law, they are shifting costs to the homeowner with the anticipation of lowering or zero-summing costs away from large utilities/higher taxes.
 That does not really help on a net basis–the costs may be the same.
 Of course, if solar homes lower overall costs over the calculation horizon, then its a win and a good model.
 We could also speculate that the law imposes regulations on homes with the trade-off of not imposing regulations on future power generation or other utilities.
 While you may think that all regulations are bad, a subject of another blog, this regulation is a cost-shifting regulation with potential, we presume, of lowering overall costs.

 It’s possible that cost-shifting stimulates innovation in the area where the costs are borne.
 We have seen, however, that when costs are imposed on companies, many companies just lobby to have them removed and play tax schemes vs innovating around them.
 That’s not good and we should demand more from the companies we purchase from.